1. DOCUMENT PURPOSE

 It shall be the responsibility of the iCIMS Privacy, under SIRT oversight, to notify impacted parties about a Data Breach and to establish a record of the Data Breach with sufficient information to provide a report for regulatory and/or forensic purposes.
 The Data Breach record shall be verified during the follow up process to ensure that it documents:

 Security or Privacy Events and Incidents shall be recorded for tracking, analysis, and reporting purposes.
-The following metrics shall be considered to assess the overall Security or Privacy Incident management programme:
+The following metrics shall be considered to assess the overall Security or Privacy Incident management program:

 Incident Response Procedures 6SEPTEMBER2021